 Follow-up experiments corroborated these findings and revealed the magnitude of the pressure changes.
-They showed that, even though the peak pressures of the ventral and dorsal sides of the arm decreased as swimming speed increased (this is to be expected, because water flows across both surfaces, so pressure will decrease as it flows faster), the ventral-dorsal pressure differential became greater as a result of the faster-moving water (Figure 15.8).
-This meant that there was relatively more
+They showed that even though the peak pressures of the ventral and dorsal sides of the arm decreased as swimming speed increased (this is to be expected, because water flows across both surfaces, so pressure will decrease as it flows faster), the ventral-to-dorsal pressure difference became greater as a result of the faster-moving water (Figure 15.9).
+This meant that there was relatively more pressure on the ventral side than the dorsal side, even though the pressure on each surface decreased.
+The swimmers weren't swimming faster by applying more force with the front of their hands but by reducing the force produced at the back of them!